 Every once in a while, you may run into a dog that's gotten off of its leash or your dog may get scared and try to run away or it may bite someone.
 Make sure you are able to read dogs' body language.
 "Be aware of your surroundings and be watchful by constantly scanning the area throughout your walk" Suhosky says.
 "If there are other people out walking dogs, don't walk beside them; simply adjust your path so the dogs aren't passing each other side by side."

 All Walking Paths Are Not Equal

 Although it may be easier to find clients in a bigger city, it may be calmer to walk them in a place that isn't crowded.
-The surrounding environment is important.
-For example.
-If you're walking a dog in Phoenix, in the summer, midday is not a good time.
+The surrounding environment is important, and some cities are better for dogs than others.
+For example, if you're walking a dog in Phoenix, in the summer, midday is not a good time.

 Set Your Boundaries

 It's important to determine what you will and will not do.
 If you are strictly a dog walker, make sure that your clients know not to contact you for pet-sitting services.
 Make sure to discuss up front whether or not you will be willing to do other things, like taking the dog to the groomer.
 "It's always a good idea to diversify your business offerings, as long as you understand your overall business goals, direct [and indirect] costs and availability," Suhosky says.

 It's common to see people walking multiple dogs, but when you're first starting out or getting to know a new charge, it's more realistic to take them out by themselves or in small groups.
 "I would always walk unknown dogs one or two at a time before I'd walk a larger group," Terroux says.
 "A good dog handler, with well-behaved dogs, should be able to walk six large dogs at a time."

 It takes time and experience to build a repertoire.
 By knowing your goals, being patient and starting slowly, you can transition from office drone to successful dog walker.